Protestantism by country

 By 2050, some project Protestantism to rise to slightly more than half of the world's total Christian population.
 (Note: Protestant, Independent and Anglican parties are understood as Protestant as stated previously in the article, as well as in the book: Statistics for the P, I and A megablocs are often combined because they overlap so much-hence the order followed here.)
-According to Hans J. Hillerbrand, Protestant and Catholic share of the global Christian population will almost be the same by 2050, with Protestants exhibiting a significantly higher growth rate.
-According to Mark Juergensmeyer of the University of California, popular Protestantism (Note: A flexible term; defined as all forms of Protestantism with the notable exception of the historical denominations deriving from the Protestant Reformation.) is the most dynamic religious movement in the contemporary world, alongside resurgent Islam.
+In 2004, Hans J. Hillerbrand asserted that "wider Protestant" and Catholic share of the global Christian population will almost be the same by 2050, with "wider Protestants" exhibiting a significantly higher growth rate.

 Methodology

 For the purposes of this list, the following Christian branches are considered Protestant: